jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 You are.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SlimGleefulDuiker' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+<a href="https://gfycat.com/ifr/SlimGleefulDuiker" target="_blank" class="button small">Reader</a>

+_Each graphic improvement is your cyborgology growing up.
+It means you have better education, cancer research, crime-fighting, electricity generation, product design and manufacturing, and so much more.
+But only if you want to majically attach to the power of modern technology and enter the digital mass-collaboration economy.
+Credit: [Data Radar](https://www.youtube.com/watch?v=3H6hnFV-nDU)._

 ## Option 2 - Player God

 You, me, everyone you else you know on Main Street can easily become player gods of the Internet Age.
 We can fund and use our own apps and electronics and improve our world today, right now.